spesenti/SWIMvignette/docs/index.md

 ---
 title: Scenario Weights for Importance Measurement (SWIM) -- an `R` package for sensitivity analysis
-author: Silvana M. Pesenti^[silvana.pesenti@utoronto.ca] ^,2^, Alberto Bettini^3^, Pietro
+author: Silvana M. Pesenti^[silvana.pesenti@utoronto.ca] ^2^, Alberto Bettini^3^,
-  Millossovich^4,5^, Andreas Tsanakas^5^
+  Pietro Millossovich^4,5^, Andreas Tsanakas^5^
-date: ^2^University of Toronto, ^3^ Assicurazioni Generali S.p.A, ^4^DEAMS, University of Trieste,
+date: ^2^University of Toronto, ^3^Assicurazioni Generali S.p.A, ^4^DEAMS, University
-  ^5^Cass Business School, City, University of London
+  of Trieste, ^5^Cass Business School, City, University of London
+output: pdf_document
+biblio-style: apalike
+github-repo: spesenti/SWIMvignette
+link-citations: yes
 bibliography: bibliography.bib
-documentclass: article
-github-repo: spesenti/SWIMvignette
-link-citations: true
 site: bookdown::bookdown_site
-biblio-style: "apalike"
 abstract: 'The SWIM package implements a flexible sensitivity analysis framework, based primarily on results and tools developed by @Pesenti2019.
 SWIM provides a stressed version of a stochastic model, subject to model components (random variables) fulfilling given probabilistic constraints (stresses).
 Possible stresses can be on moments, probabilities of given events, and risk measures such as Value-at-Risk and Expected Shortfall.
 SWIM oparates upon a single set of simulated scenarios from a stochastic model, returning scenario weights which encode the required stress and allow monitoring the impact of the stress on all model components.
 The scenario weights are calculated to minimise the relative entropy with respect to the baseline model, subject to the stress applied.
 SWIM does not require additional evaluations of the simulation model or explicit knowledge of its underlying statistical and functional relations; hence it is suitable for the analysis of black box models.
   The capabilities of SWIM are demonstrated through a case study of a credit portfolio model. '